Santo (art): Attire and accessories

-While there are cheap plastic crowns, haloes, and other metal accessories associated with santos, others are made of aluminium or, traditionally, tin (tinwork remains a major folk art form in general in Mexico and New Mexico).
+While there are cheap plastic crowns, haloes, and other metal accessories associated with santos, others are made of aluminum or, traditionally, tin (tinwork remains a major folk art form in general in Mexico and New Mexico).
 These adornments are sometimes gold-plated for a richer effect.
 A more expensive type in the Philippines is made of solid brass, and fashioned in the pukpók (Tagalog for 'hammered') method by an artisan.
 The costliest of crowns are those made of solid sterling silver or gold, and are often reserved for images owned by wealthy clerics and cathedrals.
 Another style is estofado, referring to dented holes placed on gold or silver foiling on the halos or the body of a statue, creating a reflective effect when placed in the light.

 Other wooden, metallic, or composite accessories, which depend on the iconographic attributes of the subject, range from a long marshal's baton for some Marian images (signifying her military patronage as the ceremonial commander of a unit), a scepter or staff for various saints, a globus cruciger (usually for images of the Christ Child), a rosary, wings, flowers, a weapon or implement used in a saint's martyrdom, or some other object associated with the figure (e.g. small animals with Saint Francis of Assisi).

 Another costly item involved in the maintenance of a large santo is its carroza (carriage), used as the image's vehicle during religious processions in rural Mexico and the Philippines, such as those of a town fiesta, and Holy Week.
 These often have embossed metal decorations, the most expensive being pure silver, and layered cloths forming a skirt to hide the wheels of the carriage, along with carved sides representing episodes from the Gospels, such as the Passion narrative, or scenes, symbols, and objects associated with the saint.